Category: Travels

 My selection of restaurants in Oslo

-I love food and wine, and I enjoy trying new restaurants, often picking them on the Restaurant Guide from Aftenposten the Michelin Guide.
-In ten years in Oslo, several people have asked for my selection of restaurants in town, so here it is (last updated October 2023).
+I love food and wine, and I enjoy trying new restaurants, often picking them on the Restaurant Guide from Aftenposten or the Michelin Guide.
+In over ten years in Oslo, several people have asked for my selection of restaurants in town, so here it is (last updated October 2023).

 My favourite restaurants: